btbroot/ocds-ru/README.md

 etc. To be considered as needed.

-Full automatic data egress happens weekly on Sunday at 01:00 MSK.
-Incremental automatic data egress happens daily at 01:00 MSK.

-Full egress file name format:
-"dictionaryname_all_egressdatetime_dailyrunningnumber.xml.zip".

-Incremental egress file name format:
-"dictionaryname_inc_startdate_enddate_dailyrunningnumber.xml.zip"

-##### Other data
-Other data including these in directories "sketchplans", "plangraphs", "notifications", "protocols", "purchasedocs" are also of interest, but we haven't found any regulations for them.

 ## Implementation
 Since the official system doesn't publish the data according to OCDS, we'll create a secondary publisher by first mirroring the data.

 ### mirror-update
 This make target updates the local mirror of the data egressed.
-In order to keep it small enough for piloting, we'll start to mirror only one region (at the time of writing the mirror size is about 1 Gb).
+In order to keep it small enough for piloting, we'll start to mirror only one region.

-After syncronizing, the mirror content gets commited to Git repository.
+### unzip-all
+As the data comes in ZIP archives, all not-yet-unpacked files found in the mirror directory are being unzipped to the working directory (newer ovewrwiting anything) and stamping the success.